Woody Strode: Rising fame

 Pompey/Strode physically carries and thereby saves a drunken, suicidal John Wayne from his burning home.

 In 1963, he was cast opposite Jock Mahoney's Tarzan as both the dying leader of an unnamed Asian country and that leader's unsavory brother, Khan, in Tarzan's Three Challenges.
 He guest starred on The Lieutenant, The Farmer's Daughter and Daniel Boone and had roles in the features Genghis Khan (1965) and 7 Women (1966), the latter the last film he made for Ford.
 Strode was very close to the director.
 "He treated me like a son," said Strode.
 "I had a certain amount of crudeness that went back a hundred years, and that's what he liked."

 During Ford's declining years Strode spent four months sleeping on the director's floor as his caregiver, and he was later present at Ford's death.

 In the late 1960s, he appeared in several episodes of the Ron Ely Tarzan television series.
 Strode's other television work included a role as the Grand Mogul in the Batman episodes "Marsha, Queen of Diamonds" and "Marsha's Scheme of Diamonds".

-Strode landed a major starring role as an expert archer and soldier of fortune in the 1966 Western The Professionals.
-His name was the only one of the four "professionals" that was left off of the movie poster; nevertheless, the film was a major box-office success that established him as a recognizable star.
+Strode landed a major starring role as a Bounty Hunter and soldier of fortune in the 1966 Western The Professionals.
+His name was the only one of the four "professionals" which was left off the movie poster; nevertheless, the film was a major box-office success establishing him as a recognizable star.

-In 1967 he attempted to produce his own film, The Story of the Tenth Cavalry but it was not made.
+In 1967, he attempted to produce his own film, The Story of the Tenth Cavalry, but it was not made.

 He based himself in Europe from 1968 to 1971.